Indonesia–South Africa relations: History

 Indonesian-South African relations were formalized through the establishment of diplomatic relations in August 1994.
-The South African Embassy in Jakarta was established in January 1995 and officially opened by the former Minister of Foreign Affairs, Mr A Nzo, on 14 July 1997.
-The South African Embassy in Jakarta is also accredited to ASEAN in order to maintain close interaction with the regional body, and also accredited to Timor Leste since 2009 on a non-residential basis.
+The South African Embassy in Jakarta was established in January 1995.
+It was officially opened by the former Minister of Foreign Affairs, Mr A Nzo in conjunction with a visit by Nelson Mandela as first post-apartheid President of South Africa on 14 July 1997.
+During the visit, Mandela asked Indonesian President Suharto to meet the then imprisoned East Timorese resistance leader, Xanana Gusmao.
+The South African Embassy in Jakarta is also accredited to ASEAN in order to maintain close interaction with the regional body, and also accredited to East Timor since 2009 on a non-residential basis.

+From 23 to 24 August 2023, Indonesian President Joko Widodo attended the 15th BRICS summit in Johannesburg.

+On 22 October 2025, South African President Cyril Ramaphosa visited Indonesia.
+He and Indonesian President Prabowo Subianto held bilateral meetings on economic cooperation.

 Trade and commerce

 South Africa is Indonesia's largest trade partner in Africa which accounted for 22.18 percent of Indonesia's total trade with Africa in 2011.
 Trade between the two countries has seen a steady increase over the past few years and has the potential to grow.
 Bilateral trade between the two countries reached US$2.14 billion in 2011.
 Indonesia's exports were valued at US$1.44 billion in 2011 while imports were around US$705.78 million, resulting in a US$730.81 million trade surplus in favour of Indonesia.
 The South African market is one of Indonesia's key non-traditional markets, which is expected to drive future exports.